AlexSpradling/Capella/README.md

-Capella was written by and for working professional mariners actively sailing in the Merchant Marine -- Professional mariners that cannot spare a second because they move cargo at the speed of global commerce and have felt that pulling a sextant out of the box might be more of an abdication of their watchstanding duties than an elegant exercise in navigational skill.
-Capella offers a celestial navigation process that is rapid, straightforward, and forgiving of errors, allowing the ship's officer to do what they do best, but with the peace of mind that they really are where they think they are.
+Capella was written by and for working professional mariners actively sailing in the Merchant Marine -- Professional mariners that cannot spare a second because they move cargo at the speed of global commerce, and have felt that pulling a sextant out of the box might be more of an abdication of their watchstanding duties than an elegant exercise in navigational skill.

+Capella offers a celestial navigation process that is rapid, straightforward, and forgiving of errors -- allowing the ship's officer to do what they do best, but with the peace of mind of knowing that they really are where they think they are.

 # Section 1: Sight Entry